Keepnet – AI-powered human risk management platform logo

 Email Security Market and Trends in 2025

 Gartner’s Magic Quadrant for Email Security Platforms is a valuable resource that provides an authoritative evaluation of leading vendors in the email security market.
-It assists businesses in understanding the current landscape, identifying top-performing platforms, and making informed decisions based on comprehensive vendor assessments.
+It assists businesses in understanding the current landscape, identifying topperforming platforms, and making informed decisions based on comprehensive vendor assessments.

-Understanding the Email Security Market 2025
+Understanding the Email Security Market in 2026

 Definition and Core Functions of Email Security Platforms